Ski jumping: Perfect-score jumps

 Those who have managed to show a perfect jump, which means that all five judges attributed the maximum style score of 20 points for their jumps.
 Kazuyoshi Funaki, Sven Hannawald and Wolfgang Loitzl were attributed 4x20 (plus another 19.5) style score points for their second jump, thus receiving nine times the maximum score of 20 points within one competition.
 Kazuyoshi Funaki is the only one in history who achieved this more than once.
-So far only seven jumpers are recorded to have achieved this score in total of ten times:
+So far only eight jumpers are recorded to have achieved this score in total of eleven times:

+Health risks

+Ski jumping includes the risk of crashes, who can end up with serious injuries like bone fractures (Steinar Bråten, Masahiro Akimoto, John Lockyer, Ulrike Gräßler) or concussions (Simon Ammann, Thomas Morgenstern, Eva Pinkelnig, Sondre Ringen).
+Paul Ausserleitner was one athlete among others, who died after an accident on the hill.
+Pekka Salo from Finland, Nicholas Fairall, Lukas Müller and the Swiss Nordic combined skier Matthias Lötscher suffered paralyses after crashes.
+Other jumpers with chronic disabilities after failed jumps are Rolf Åge Berg and Thomas Diethart.